Peach compote is a simple and delicious dessert, made of whole or pieces of fruit in a light sugar syrup.

 As the peaches were not very ripe, I had a hard time peeling them so for most of them I had to peel them with a knife.

-Usually, if they are ripe enough and you put them in hot water for five minutes and the peel comes off quite easily.
+Usually, if they are ripe enough and you put them in hot water for five minutes, then the peel should come off quite easily.
 However, they make better compote if they are not ripe.

 The end result was a perfect compote, so the next day when I made more, I skipped the stage of blanching them first and just peeled them with a knife.